The-Egg-Corp/GoNexus/README.md

 Unofficial Golang client for [NexusMods](https://www.nexusmods.com).\
 Provides a convenient way to interface with the API to avoid sending HTTP requests manually.

-> [!WARNING]
-> A personal API key is required to return any data!\
-> You can get generate one in your [account settings](https://next.nexusmods.com/settings/api-keys).
->
-> It is recommended to store your key safely using environment variables.

 ## Install and Import
 ```console
 go get github.com/the-egg-corp/gonexus